ac238/skyrmions-trial/README.md

 % Landau-Lifshitz term
 This term causes the skyrmion to spread out.
-RK4 is used, but it does not conserve topological charge; this needs to be addressed.
+RK4 is used, but it does not conserve abs(m)=1; this is not physical and needs to be addressed.

 % Zeeman term
 For the Zeeman term, B was chosen to be uniform in the z-direction, causing the skyrmion to rotate.